-- Maintaining required New York State Department of Health (NYSDOH) certifications for the specific analyses to be performed, as applicable; - Their record on performance evaluation (PE) tests; - Their contract with the DOE Integrated Contract Procurement Team; - Pre-selection bidding; and

-Adherence to their own QA/QC programs, which must be documented and provided to BNL.
+- Maintaining required New York State Department of Health (NYSDOH) certifications for the specific analyses to be performed, as applicable; - Their record on performance evaluation (PE) tests; - Their contract with the DOE Integrated Contract Procurement Team; - Pre-selection bidding; and; - Adherence to their own QA/QC programs, which must be documented and provided to BNL.

 Routine QC procedures that laboratories must follow, as discussed in Section 9.5, include daily instrument calibrations, efficiency and background checks, and standard tests for precision and accuracy.
-Five of the six laboratories contracted by BNL in 2021 were certified by the NYSDOH for the relevant analytes, where such certification existed.
+Four of the five contract laboratories used by BNL in 2022 were certified by the NYSDOH for the relevant analytes, where such certification existed.
 NYSDOH does not currently certify for the specific analytes tested by Chemtex Lab (e.g., tolyltriazole), which has Texas National Environmental Laboratory Accreditation Program (NELAP) accreditation.
 The laboratories also were subject to PE testing and DOE-sponsored audits (see Section 9.7).